 I managed to slowly swing my leg over the edge of the bed, my claws clinging to the hangings for support as I pulled myself to a swaggered stand.
 My legs wobbled a bit until I could force them to be steady.
 I knew I wasn’t nearly full strength, but I felt I could walk.
 I moved to the desk, dipped the quill with sterling claw nib into the little, gilded reservoir filled with squid ink, and pawed a note to Butler.
 Fetching my red and black sashes that rested on the bergere and grabbing some gear for the road, I limped to the doorway.

-Do you think the Count Prince will ever get to the Princess?
+Do you think the Count Prince will ever get to Princess Erin?
 I would love for you to comment.
 Keep a watchful eye open for the continuation of this tale.
 And thanks for reading!
+If you were catnapping and missed the previous chapter, click on the links below so you can catch up.
 Mew Mew!